linebender/vello/ARCHITECTURE.md

 - `crates/`
   - `encoding/` - Types that represent the data that needs to be rendered.
   - `shaders/` - Infrastructure to compile pipelines and shaders; see "Shader templating".
-Note that the `vello` crate doesn't currently import this crate (see #467).
+Note that the `vello` crate doesn't currently import this crate (see issue #467).
   - `tests/` - Helper code for writing tests; current has a single smoke test and not much else.
 - `doc/` - Various documents detailing the vision for Vello as it was developed.
 This directory should probably be refactored away; adding to it not recommended.
 - `examples/` - Example projects using Vello.
 Each example is its own crate, with its own dependencies.
 The simplest example is the `shapes` one.